How To Use Dissolvable and Breakaway Support Material

 With multi-material printing, you don’t need to worry about bridging, you don’t need to worry about large overhangs, and you don’t need to worry about supports getting stuck in internal features.
-Because support materials are designed to dissolve, you can print them as densely as you need to or as close to the print surface as possible because, in the end, it’s going to completely disappear.
+Because support materials are designed to dissolve or breakaway, you can print them as densely as you need to or as close to the print surface as possible because, in the end, it’s going to completely disappear.

 PVA filament is essentially what a school glue stick is made from, and is best suited for printing alongside PLA.
 It’s relatively low melting temperature (200C) is a perfect match for PLA filament.
 It’s simple to print and doesn’t warp, however, it is hygroscopic and will readily absorb water from the atmosphere.
 Best practices when printing with PVA support material is too dry it in the oven before printing, or keep it in a dry storage until you’re ready to use it.
 Printing with PVA support material is perfect for a working environment where you can’t use chemicals or sharp tools to remove support, like in schools.
 PVA filament only needs tap water to dissolve, and will completely dissolve in a few hours.
 Warm water can help accelerate the dissolving time of the PVA supports.
 If you are on a time limit, you can peel and break off as much as you can before soaking it in water to cut down on the wait.